The Officials: Prax got no racks!

 Desk heads: Top of mind image

 In this podcast, our Onyx Commodities Head of Trading Desks discuss the latest trends and developments in the oil, gas, power and carbon markets in which Onyx Commodities trades.
-This episode was recorded on Tuesday,10 June 2025, at 11:30 a.m.
+This episode was recorded on Tuesday, 01 July 2025, at 11:30 a.m.
+London time.
+Please listen to the end of this podcast for important disclaimers.

 Read More